arvigeus/AZ-204/Questions/API Management.md

 ---

-Question: What rule should be used to cache this URL: `https://myapi.azure-api.net/items/123456`?
+Question: What rule should be used to serve this URL from cache: `https://myapi.azure-api.net/items/123456`?

 - [x] `<cache-lookup><vary-by-query-parameter /></cache-lookup>`
 - [ ] `<cache-lookup><vary-by-query-parameter>itemId</vary-by-query-parameter></cache-lookup>`